 We try to read every post.
 However, community standards of common courtesy, common decency and common sense are far easier to maintain if the whole community is vigilant.

 Please note: the flag menu is not a mechanism for claiming copyright or trademark on a piece of your own writing.
 If you wish to claim copyright or trademark, you should simply write this at the end of your post.

 No, we will not share or sell your information, social interactions, or anything else that's personal.

 Yeah, it’s a bit of a drag.
 Quite frankly, we devoted all our time and energy (and money!) to making sure all the features of the site were computer-ready for launch.
 It may look simple, but we drove our developers crazy with all the nuances of back-end database and social media integration.
 And the commenting system gave them nightmares.
-Once the site is running well, and we’re sure it’s bug-free, we’ll work on the other platforms.
+One day we’ll get around to working on the other platforms.
 Promise.